- Taking action on climate change

 What is climate change?

-Earth’s climate has always changed over time, but the scale of changes happening now has never been seen before.
+Earth’s climate has always changed over time, but the changes are happening faster and at a larger scale than ever before.

 How does climate change affect Yukon?